What is impact investing? How does it work? Well, if you want to make a difference even as you make that profit, impact investing is the way to go.

 When you donate towards a worthy cause like reversing climate change, you don’t expect a return.
 But, when you start impact investing, expect financial returns.

 The money you add to the impact investment funds isn’t a donation.
-But rather an investment with the potential of bringing you returns.
-That’s how impact-investing works.
+But rather an investment with the potential of bringing you market-rate returns.

 Many investors who venture into impact investing hope their money is going to worthy enterprises.
 But, the only way to be sure is to be as involved as much as possible.

 It’s better to speak with the fund manager and investment advisor rather than follow friends.
 The fund manager can break down where your funds go, and you can conduct more research about the different non-profits and companies.

 Just like traditional investing, impact investments carry risk.
 There’s no guarantee on a return on your investment so put in money you can afford to lose.

 Take time to evaluate your funds and learn as much as you can about impact investing.
 Only then can you take the next steps to start investing.